Denshaw: Public services

 Home Office policing in Denshaw is provided by the Greater Manchester Police.
 The force's "(Q) Division" have their headquarters for policing the Metropolitan Borough of Oldham at central Oldham; Denshaw's nearest police station is at Uppermill.
 Public transport is co-ordinated by Transport for Greater Manchester.
 Statutory emergency fire and rescue service is provided by the Greater Manchester Fire and Rescue Service.

 There are no hospitals in Denshaw, the nearest being the Royal Oldham Hospital, in neighbouring Oldham.
 Pennine Acute Hospitals NHS Trust is the local NHS Trust.
 The North West Ambulance Service provides emergency patient transport to and from Denshaw.
 Other forms of health care are provided for locally by several small clinics and surgeries in and around Saddleworth.

-Waste management is co-ordinated by the local authority via the Greater Manchester Waste Disposal Authority.
+Waste management is co-ordinated by the local authority via the Greater Manchester Combined Authority.
 Locally produced inert waste for disposal is sent to landfill at the Beal Valley.
 Denshaw's distribution network operator for electricity is United Utilities.
 United Utilities also manages Denshaw's drinking and waste water; water supplies being sourced from several local reservoirs, including Dovestone and Chew.